 My favorite part of the program was integrating what I learned during the day at Mount Royal into my evening workshop at Magdalen College and vice versa.
 I enjoyed going on a field trip with 2nd grade as well as teaching multiple math and science lessons while assisting kindergarten, 3rd grade, and 2nd grade by aiding the teacher, preparing lessons, and substitute teaching.
 The professional development seminars guided my approach to teaching and finding solutions to in-classroom issues.
 They helped look at the main objective of teaching while also focusing on the day to day practice.”

-Week of March 23 – Acceptance letters sent out
+– Acceptance letters sent out by Friday, March 24, 2023

-April 3 – Student commitments required
+– Student commitments required by April 3, 2023

 Submit the following materials via the online form.